simulation-comparison/scdb-ri/comparisons/20251015-energy-conservation/readme.md

 - Particle: Electron or Photon.
 - Shape: Point source.
 - Position: (0, 0, 0).
-- Direction: Isotropic (random in 4π).
+- Direction: Isotropic (uniformly random in 4π).
 - Spectrum: Monoenergetic
 - Kinetic energy (MeV): 1.234567890123456e-2, 1.234567890123456e-1, 1.234567890123456e0, 1.234567890123456e1

 ### 2.6.
 Physics

-- Default or documented options, physical data and cross sections.
+- Default physical data, options and cross sections.
-- Default production thresholds and transport cutoffs.
+- Default particle production thresholds and transport cutoffs.
 - No variance reduction techniques.
+- For parameters without a default value, use the value or option that is typically recommended.

 ## 3. Measurand